Mikuel210/StarCore/README.md

 StarCore is a work in progress and most of the features described above are not available yet.
 However, you can install a proof of concept with a working communication and instance management systems from the [Releases tab](https://github.com/Mikuel210/StarCore/releases/latest).

+### Note on macOS

+I don't have a Mac to sign or test StarCore on. macOS might block unsigned applications or terminate background processes automatically.
+If this happens, please follow the instructions below to build StarCore from source:

+1. Make sure the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) is installed
+2. Clone the repository
+3. On the `Server` directory, run `dotnet run`
+4. While the server is running, on the `StarCore.Desktop` directory, run `dotnet run`

 ---

 Made with ❤️ for Moonshot thanks to Hack Club